syamv18/code-challenge-valuelabs/README.md

 Assignment: Create button for each pokémon where an Action will be dispatched to remove the pokémon from the store Question 6: How can you verify the action has been dispatched?

+    Throughout development, I usually utilize the Redux DevTools plugin to confirm that an action has been dispatched in Redux.
+I can view every action that has been sent, along with its payload and the way the state is affected by it.
+I might provide a middleware that records activities as they go through the store if I need to programmatically check in code.

 ## Task 6:

 Question 7: explain the use of `useEffect` hook in React